florianneukirchen/scipy_filters/README.md

 - Edge detection (sobel, laplace etc.)
 - Convolution with a custom kernel

-Most filters work either on each layer seperately, or on a 3D datacube of all bands.
+Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a libary to filter images (or arrays, rasters) in n dimensions.
+These work either on each layer seperately, or on a 3D datacube of all bands.
 You could also apply a convolution or median filter etc. across the bands for each pixel by giving the corresponding array as kernel/footprint (note that "bands" is the first axis):